 Director Options.
 Each non-employee director who is first elected or appointed to our board of directors after the public offering date will receive an initial option to purchase 25,000 shares of common stock on the fifth business day after such director is first elected or appointed to our board of directors.
 A non-employee director who is first elected or appointed as chairman of the board also will receive an initial option for 10,000 shares.
 In addition, we will grant to each non-employee director, on an annual basis commencing with the 2006 annual meeting of stockholders, a director option to purchase 7,500 shares of common stock or, in the case of the chairman of the board, a director option to purchase 12,500 shares.
 This annual option will be granted to a director upon his or her reelection to the board on the fifth business day after the applicable annual or other stockholders meeting, provided that such director continues to serve as a member of our board of directors as of such grant date.
 Director options will be designated as nonqualified options.
 The option price at which a director may exercise a director option will be 100% of the fair market value per share of the common stock on the date the option is granted.
 Each initial option will vest and become exercisable on the first anniversary of the date of grant with respect to one-third of the shares subject to the option.
-Each initial option will vest with respect to the remaining two-thirds of the shares subject to the option on a pro rata quarterly basis over the next two years, so that the option will be vested in full as of the third anniversary of the date of grant, if the director continues in service during such period.
-Each annual option will vest in full on the first anniversary of the date of grant if the director is in service on our board of directors terminates.
-The administrator also has authority to establish other terms and conditions related to director options.
+Each initial option will vest with respect to the remaining two-thirds of the shares subject to the option on a pro rata quarterly basis over the next two years, so that the option will vest in full as of the third anniversary of the date of grant, if the director continues in service during such period.
+Each annual option will vest in full on the first anniversary of the date of grant if the director is in service on that date.
+The option period of a director option is 10 years.
+Director options are also subject to certain restrictions on exercise if the director's service on our board of directors terminates.
+The administrator